MIA Tower and airplane on runway

 Miami International Airport (MIA) offers more flights to Latin American and the Caribbean than any other airport in the United States.
 And after undergoing a multi-year $6.2 billion improvement project, now the airport is even more equipped to get you in and out (and on the beach!) as efficiently as possible.
-Here’s what you need to know to help plan your trip.
+Here's what you need to know to help plan your visit to Miami.

 Driving to the airport and need to know where to go?
-If you’re going by car and need to plug the airport address into your GPS, it is: 2100 NW 42nd Ave., Miami, FL 33142.
+If you're traveling Miami by car, plug the airport address into your GPS: 2100 NW 42nd Ave., Miami, FL 33142.
 The address for the Rental Car Center is 3900 NW 25th Street, Miami, FL 33142.

 Parking at MIA

 Self parking is available in the Dolphin Garage (serving North Terminal D and E) and the Flamingo Garage (serving Central Terminal F and G, as well as South Terminal H and J).
 Rates start at $2 per 20 minutes with a maximum rate of $17 per day.